veronikablazic/Elixir_Pet_Diagnosis_App/README.md

 This project uses React for front-end developement.
 The code is inside /client folder.
 To access the client developement environment run `npm run dev` inside the client directory.
 Now you can visit [`localhost:5173`](http://localhost:5173) from your browser.

 To connect the two, the build front-end needs to be copied into /priv/static/webapp.
-To achieve that, run `npm run build` inside the client directory followed by `mix webapp` from the root of the project.
+To achieve this, run `npm run build` inside the client directory followed by `mix webapp` from the root of the project.

 ## Learn more